This page provides some documenation on other services used within burble.dn42 that are not directly available for public use.

 across the burble.dn42 network.

-Vault is deployed as a 3 node cluster across the Europe core nodes and uses the internal vault database as a back end.
+Vault is deployed as a 3 node cluster across the Europe core nodes and uses the internal raft database as a back end.

 Vault acts as the main certificate authority for burble.dn42 PKI.